World War II by country: Sweden

-Sweden maintained neutrality throughout the war, though some Swedish volunteers participated in the Winter War and in the Continuation War against the Soviet Union.
+Sweden maintained neutrality throughout the war, though some Swedish volunteers participated in Finland's Winter War and Continuation War against the Soviet Union.
+Also, Sweden secretly supported both the Norwegian and Danish resistance against Germany, providing military training to thousands of Norwegian and Danish refugees.

 After Denmark and Norway were invaded on 9 April 1940, Sweden and the other remaining Baltic Sea countries became enclosed by Nazi Germany and the Soviet Union, then on friendly terms with each other as formalized in the Molotov–Ribbentrop Pact.
 The lengthy fighting in Norway resulted in intensified German demands for indirect support from Sweden, demands that Swedish diplomats were able to fend off by reminding the Germans of the Swedes' feeling of closeness to their Norwegian brethren.
-With the conclusion of hostilities in Norway this argument became untenable, forcing the Cabinet to give in to German pressure and allow continuous (unarmed) troop transports, via Swedish railroads, between Germany and Norway.
-Throughout the war, Sweden supplied Germany with iron ore, which they desperately needed to produce weapons.
+With the conclusion of hostilities in Norway, the Swedish Cabinet gave in to German pressure and allowed railroad transports through Sweden of unarmed German soldiers on leave between Norway and Germany.
+Throughout the war, Sweden continued to supply Germany with iron ore through Narvik in Norway and secretly sent Britain vital shipments of ball bearings.

 Switzerland

 Switzerland intended to be a neutral power during the war, but Axis threats and military mobilizations towards its borders prompted the Swiss military to prepare for war.
 Following the German invasion of Poland on 1 September 1939, this country was completely mobilized within three days.
-An invasion of Switzerland, codenamed Operation Tannenbaum was planned for 1940, but Hitler decided it would be a waste of resources.
+An invasion of Switzerland, codenamed Operation Tannenbaum, was planned for 1940, but Hitler decided it would be a waste of resources.
 Unlike the Netherlands, Belgium, and other western European nations that had easily fallen under German maneuver warfare, Switzerland had a strong military and mountainous terrain offering defenders the traditional advantage of high ground in mountain warfare.

 Despite its neutrality, Switzerland was not free from hostilities.
 Early in the war, Swiss fighters shot down German aircraft for violating Swiss air space.
 Counting both sides, hundreds of aircraft, such as those with battle damage, landed in Switzerland and were interned at Swiss airports and their crews held until the end of the war.
 Allied airmen were interned, in some cases contrary to Swiss law, and some were reportedly subjected to abuse in internment camps.
 Both sides accidentally bombed Swiss cities.
 Because of its defensive and hostile nature toward both sides, Switzerland eventually and unofficially proclaimed itself on its own side in the war.
 Although the Swiss government was anti-Nazi, Swiss troops did not directly participate in the war.
 After the war, controversies arose over assets of the victims and perpetrators of the Holocaust in Swiss banks.